OLDEST MEDICAL JOURNAL (LANCET) TOUTS THE KARL MARX SYSTEM OF HEALTHCARE

 As Terry Eagleton argued in Why Marx Was Right (2011), Marxism isn’t about violent world revolution, tyrannical dictatorships, or unachievable utopian fantasies.
 I think Marx matters to medicine for three reasons.
 First, Marx offers a critique of society, a method of analysis, that enables explication of disquieting trends in modern medicine and public health—privatized health economies…..
 Second, Marxism defends a set of values.
 The free self-determination of the individual, an equitable society, the end of exploitation, deepening possibilities for public participation in shaping collective choices, refusing to accept the fixity of human nature and believing in our capacity to change, and keeping a sense of the interdependence and indivisibility of our common humanity.
 Finally, Marxism is a call to engage, an invitation to join the struggle to protect the values we share.
 You don’t have to be a Marxist to appreciate Marx.
 As the centenary of his birth approaches, we might agree that medicine has a great deal to learn from Marx.

 In fact Richard, show me a country where communism has worked out at all?
-Unfortunately, there are at least 100,000,000 people we can't ask this question of.
+Unfortunately, there are at least 100,000,000 people we can’t ask this question of.
 In fact, with all the recent research on “PHYSICIAN BURNOUT,” it’s interesting to note that the most ‘burned out’ states also happen to be the bluest (see link).
-The Lancet is lying when it tries to tell you that communism isn't about utopian fantasies.
+The Lancet is lying when it tries to tell you that communism isn’t about utopian fantasies.
 The truth is, Horton and his ilk are living on FANTASY ISLAND.
-But when he needs that emergency appendectomy, he should pray (I'm not sure who to) that he doesn't have to go to Cuba or North Korea to have it done!
+But when he needs that emergency appendectomy, he should pray (I’m not sure who to) that he doesn’t have to go to Cuba or North Korea to have it done!